Jill L. Caviglia-Harris

 natural resource economics and teaching economics.

-I am currently involved in the project "Living with Deforestation: Analyzing Transformations in Welfare and Land Use on an Old Amazonian Frontier," NSF Project SES-0752936 (2008-2011)" This collaborative research project administered with Erin Sills, Department of Forestry and Natural Resources, North Carolina State University, and Dar Roberts, Geography Department, University of California, Santa Barbara includes the establishment of a spatially referenced four-period panel.
+I am currently involved in the project "Living with Deforestation: Analyzing Transformations in Welfare and Land Use on an Old Amazonian Frontier," NSF Project SES-0752936 (2008-2012)" This collaborative research project directed with Erin Sills, Department of Forestry and Natural Resources, North Carolina State University, and Dar Roberts, Geography Department, University of California, Santa Barbara includes the establishment of a spatially referenced four-period panel.

-The three period panel collected in 1996, 2000, and 2005 is available for download at the Inter-University Consortium for Political and Social Research (ICPSR)
+The four-period panel collected in 1996, 2000, 2005, and 2009 is available for download at the Inter-University Consortium for Political and Social Research (ICPSR)